The previous post ended with:

 Now let’s have a look at the softwares which are used to plot the x, y, z coordinates in 3D space and visualise the structure.
 While there are such softwares out there, I understand them to work in one of two ways.
 Notice the atom name entry in PDB.
 Atoms will be rendered with bonds between them, depending on their distances, e.g. a single covalent bond will be displayed between them if they satisfy the distance criterion for a covalent bond.
 This is a distance-based mechanism of guessing bond orders.
 This may not always be correct, for reasons that I will cover later when I introduce more advanced concepts.
 For now let’s just look at how visualisers work.
 So while one method of rendering is distance based, the other is where predefined libraries tell the visualisers when to display bonds and when not to.
 This can be further complemented by the “connect” record at the end of the PDB file, which explicitly states which atoms to connect.

-The reason for bringing this up here to inform you that while in most cases the connectivity information is “guessed” accurately, there may be cases where a bond may be displayed where there shouldn’t be one.
+The reason for bringing this up here is to inform you that while in most cases the connectivity information is “guessed” accurately, there may be cases where a bond may be displayed where there shouldn’t be one.
 While for most rendering purposes this is of no significance, it becomes very important when you have to guess bond orders and balance charges.
-A bond missing, when it should be there or present when it shouldn’t be can mess up everything.
+A bond missing, when it should be there, or present when it shouldn’t be, can mess up everything.
 While not relevant to proteins (mostly), it is super-important for small molecules.